-Lockers for students in grades 9-12 do not have locks on them.
+All lockers do not have locks on them.
 If a high school student wishes to secure their locker, they may place a lock on it.
 The combination or a copy of the key must be provided to the school administrator at the time the lock is placed on it.
 St. Patrick School is not responsible for lost or stolen items, since it is the student's responsibility to secure their lockers if they choose to do so.

-41 Lost and Found
+42 Lost and Found

-Lost and found is located in the main office.
+Lost and found is located near the main office.
 Students are encouraged to check Lost and Found for lost items.
 Parents are strongly encouraged to put names on all clothing and possessions.
 Unclaimed items are donated to charity.
 Valuable items are turned in to the main office.

-42 Make Up Work
+43 Make Up Work

 It is the responsibility of the student to approach teachers about make-up work resulting from an excused absence.
-Students are allowed one day for each day missed to turn in make-up work. (e.g., If a student has been absent two days, he/she is allowed two days to complete and submit the work missed.)
+Students are allowed one day for each day missed to turn in make-up work.
+Including tests and quizzes (e.g., If a student has been absent two days, he/she is allowed two days to complete and submit the work or take the test/quiz that was missed.)